Cars - NL Host Nation

 Processing applications

 Applications are generally processed in about 10 working days.
-If everything is in order, the privileged person will receive a new Dutch driving licence at the Dutch postal address of the mission or post as stated on your diplomatic identification card.
+If everything is in order, the privileged person will receive a new Dutch driving licence at the Dutch postal address of the mission or post as stated on their diplomatic identification card.

 12.7 Practical information